Amazon PPC Automatic vs. Manual Campaigns

 3. Once you’ve completed the campaign period, download the “Search Term” report from the “Advertising reports” tab.
 Open it on Google Spreadsheet or Excel.

-4. Generate a list of keywords that perform better than others using the data under “Impressions,” “Clicks,” average “Cost Per Click” (CPC) and/or advertising cost of sale (ACos).
+4. Generate a list of keywords that perform better than others using the data under “Impressions,” “Clicks,” average “Cost Per Click” (CPC) and/or advertising cost of sale (What is a good ACoS on Amazon?).

 Keywords with high impressions and clicks or conversions are considered good keywords, as long as the average cost per click suits your strategy (and you budget, of course.)
 After you’ve identified the best keywords, you’re ready to start your campaign with manual targeting.